| OCSERV(8) | System Manager's Manual | OCSERV(8) |

 DESCRIPTION¶

-This a standalone server that reads a configuration file (see below for more details), and waits for client connections.
+This is a standalone server that reads a configuration file (see below for more details), and waits for client connections.
 Log messages are directed to the syslog daemon facility.

 The server maintains two connections/channels with the client.
-The main VPN channel is established over TCP, HTTP and TLS.
+The main VPN channel is established over TCP, using HTTP and TLS.
 This is the control channel as well as the backup data channel.
 After its establishment a UDP channel using DTLS is initiated which serves as the main data channel.
 If the UDP channel fails to establish or is temporarily unavailable the backup channel over TCP/TLS is being used.

 This server supports multiple authentication methods, including PAM and certificate authentication.
 Authenticated users are assigned an unprivileged worker process and obtain a networking (tun) device and an IP from a configurable pool of addresses.